-When you think of the Windows operating system, many people think of laptops and desktop PCs.
-However, there’s so much more to the Microsoft platform than that.
-From touchscreens to full-size apps, Windows can make a case to power your next tablet.
+When you think of Windows, laptops and desktop PCs probably occupy most of your thoughts.
+However, there’s so much more to experience on the Microsoft platform.
+From responsive touchscreens to full-size apps, Windows can make a case to power your next tablet.
 Here are our picks for the best Windows tablets you can get right now.

 The idea of a Windows-powered tablet probably isn’t too foreign to you.
-After all, most people are familiar with the Microsoft Surface Pro line.
-While the Surface Pro is great and appears on this list a few times, there are many more options to choose from.
+After all, plenty of people are familiar with the Microsoft Surface Pro line.
+While the Surface Pro is great and appears on this list a few times, there are more options to choose from.
 We’ve tried to cover all of the bases and give you the best options to pick from.

 See also: Best Surface Pro deals

 The best Windows tablets:

 Editor’s note: We’ll do our best to keep this list of the best Windows tablets updated as new products launch.

 Microsoft’s Surface Go 2 has popped up on quite a few of our best lists, and for good reason.
 As the smallest entry in the Surface lineup, the Surface Go 2 is a great way to take Windows on the go without sacrificing much power.
 As with most Surface tablets, you’ll have to shell out a bit of extra cash on accessories.

 If you’re ready to dive head-on into the Surface ecosystem, Microsoft will set you up with an Intel Pentium Gold chip and integrated Intel HD Graphics 615.
 As far as options go, you can choose from 4GB of RAM and 64GB of storage or double them to 8GB and 128GB respectively.
 The handy 10.5-inch screen is easy to stash in a backpack and the 10-hour battery life should help you stay productive all day long.

 - CPU: Intel Pentium Gold or Core m3